Why Illinois?

 - Submission URL: https://grad.illinois.edu/admissions/apply

 - Education: Bachelor's degree in physical science or engineering.
-Transcripts issued to you by your undergraduate institution(s) may be uploaded with your application.
+Transcripts issued to you by your undergraduate institution(s) should be uploaded with your application.
 Official transcripts and degree certifications are only required after admission.

 - Minimum Grade-Point Average: 3.0 (A = 4.0) for the last two years of undergraduate study; this is a university requirement.